Lightning-AI/torchmetrics/docs/source/pages/plotting.rst

     fig.set_title("This is a nice plot")
     fig.save_fig("my_awesome_plot.png")

-If you want to include a Torchmetrics plot in a bigger figure that have subfigures and subaxises all ``.plot`` methods support an optional `ax` argument where you can pass in the subaxises you want the plot to be inserted into:
+If you want to include a Torchmetrics plot in a bigger figure that has subfigures and subaxes, all ``.plot`` methods support an optional `ax` argument where you can pass in the subaxes you want the plot to be inserted into:

 .. code-block:: python